Download PDF: Liu, Music and the Generosity of God

 Cage and Kostelanetz, John Cage, Writer, 44.

 “John Cage’s Juilliard lecture was presented as part of the International Federation of Music Students’ 6th Annual Symposium of Contemporary Music, held at Juilliard from March 23 to March 29, 1952.
 Cage spoke in the Concert Hall on March 27 at 2:30pm.”
 Jeni Dahmus (Archivist, The Juilliard School), in e-mail to the author, October 11, 2010.
 Cage also participated in “Town Hall Short Courses” that were presented collaboratively by Julliard’s Extension Division and Town Hall during the 1949/50 and 1950/51 academic years.
 He appeared as a guest speaker in Robert Tangeman’s Contemporary Music course.
+I’ve heard that sound isolation is really important for experiencing John Cage’s works to create unique experiences each time.
+My friend told me that they got some of the best monitor isolation pads when he was playing John Cage to some of his peers in a theatre to test the experience.

 John Cage, A Year from Monday: New Lectures and Writings, [1st ed.
 (Middletown, CT: Wesleyan University Press, 1967).